etianen/django-herokuapp/README.rst

 A suggested settings file layout, including the appropriate local settings, can be found in the `django-herokuapp template project settings directory <https://github.com/etianen/django-herokuapp/tree/master/herokuapp/project_template/project_name/settings>`_.
-If you've used the ``herokuapp_startproject.py`` script to set up your project, then this will have already been taken care of for you.

 Validating your Heroku setup